Catalytic Converter Replacement Cost Guide

 new catalytic converter closeup

-In most cases, an engine light will be the only indication of catalytic converter failure; the codes P0420 and P0430 being the common ones.
-The general rule for diagnosis is to repair any other engine fault codes first, rule out exhaust leaks, verify if the converter fault is persistent, and then, replace the catalytic converter.
+In most cases, an engine light will be the only indication of catalytic converter failure, with the codes P0420 and P0430 being the most common ones.
+The general rule for diagnosing that code is to repair any other engine fault codes first, rule out exhaust leaks, verify if the converter fault is persistent, and then replace the catalytic converter.

 What a Catalytic Converter Does